yoongkang/pdffun/README.md

 # Comments

-In this repository, I sent the image as a base64 encoded string.
+Previously in this repository, I sent the image as a base64 encoded string.
 Don't do this.

 A better idea would be to send it as a `Blob`.
 Do that instead.

-I'm going to make changes to this repository soon to use `Blob`.
+I have now changed the code to use a `Blob` sent using `FormData`.